-Students who were previously eligible under the category developmentally delayed must be reevaluated before age nine to determine eligibility within another category.
+Students who were previously eligible under the category developmentally delayed must be reevaluated before age ten to determine eligibility within another category.

 As part of any reevaluation, the IEP team members and other professionals the district determines appropriate will review existing data that includes: